About the Eight Tracks

 Caroline is so excited to be a part of the Eight Tracks!
 She started singing when she was only two years old.
 Little did she know she would sing in many choruses, a high school a cappella group called Guacamole, and then become the musical director of the Bates College Crosstones.
 Caroline also loves to do theatre and film, and dreams of moving to New York one day to pursue it more professionally.
 While she is not singing, she works as a preschool teacher at a Montessori school and loves being around kiddos!

 Ben, a local from Acton, Massachusetts, began singing at the tender age of 13 when he joined choir and founded a couple a cappella groups in an attempt to impress a girl (this is a true story).
 At the University at Buffalo, he was a member of the Buffalo Chips and took up vocal percussion, much to the chagrin of his friends and roommates.
-Nowadays, he combines his love of music and general awkwardness into musical improv comedy as a resident cast member at Catalyst Comedy and music director/beatboxer for Milk Money, an indie hip hop improv team.
-Putting his college degree to use, he works as a Senior Research Associate at T2 Biosystems, a medical diagnostic company focused on detecting sepsis-causing pathogens.
+In his spare time, he watches movies, tries to exercise, and reorganizes his apartment to fit each newly acquired keyboard/piano.
+Putting his college degree to use, he works as a Scientist at T2 Biosystems, a medical diagnostic company focused on detecting sepsis-causing pathogens.

 Skylar has been singing her entire life in various choirs and musical theater and is thrilled to be a part of The Eight Tracks.
 She is from MA but recently moved from LA where she was living for ten years and attended undergrad at CalArts studying acting.
 Now pursuing her Masters degree at Emerson College to become a Speech-Language Pathologist she hopes to incorporate her love of music, the arts, speech, and Reiki energy healing all in one place some day.